April 23, 2022 9 min read

 “The resin, gums and woods of the evergreen plants brought spiritual enlightenment through their vapourous release when used as incense..”
 (Ross 2010)

-Would you like to have a better connection with God spiritually by using what He planted?
+Would you like to have a better spiritual connection with God by using what He planted?

-Many people believe when you pray with intention, you establish a connection with God, and incense acts as a "medium".
-Better yet, the material that make the incense you are burning, are planted by God.
+Many people believe that when you pray with intention, you establish a connection with God, and incense acts as a “medium.”
+Better yet, God planted the material that makes the incense you are burning.

 Given its deep-rooted connection to biblical events and Christian tradition, agarwood makes for a truly meaningful and thoughtful gift for Christians.
 Presenting agarwood as a gift can symbolize several spiritual and emotional aspects: